I-485 Application Summarized

-EB-5 immigrant investors who are already in the United States can file an I-526 Petition to have their status changed.
-Approval of Form I-526 allows the applicant and each dependent to file an I-485 application to become conditional permanent residents in the U.S. Those living abroad must first file Form DS-230 and be processed through a U.S. consulate or embassy in their home nation.
+EB-5 immigrant investors who are already in the United States can apply to have their immigration status changed.
+Approval of Form I-526 allows the applicant and each dependent to file a Form I-485, Application to Register Permanent Residence or Adjust Status to become conditional permanent residents in the U.S. Those living abroad must first file Form DS-260 and be processed through a U.S. consulate or embassy in their home nation.

-To have Form I-485 accepted by USCIS, the following requirements must be met:
+To have Form I-485 accepted by the USCIS, the following requirements must be met:

-- Photos: The applicant must submit two identical photographs taken within the previous 30 days.
+- Photos: The applicant must submit two identical color photographs taken within the previous 30 days.

 I-485 Application Process

-Form I-485 is submitted by mail to the USCIS lockbox facility in Arizona or Texas.
+Form I-485 is submitted by mail or courier service to the relevant USCIS direct filing address.

-Currently, when the applicant’s I-526 Petition is accepted, the I-485 application can be filed immediately by the applicant’s immigration attorney.
-A filing fee of $985 and a biometric fee of $85 must accompany the application.
+when the applicant’s I-526 petition is accepted, the I-485 application can be filed immediately by the applicant’s immigration attorney.
+A filing fee of $1,140 and a biometric fee of $85 must accompany the application.
 Applicants age 79 or older are not required to pay the $85 biometrics fee.

-The processing time for the I-485 application is usually six to 12 months.
-USCIS notifies applicants by email or physical mail when their applications have been processed.
+Processing times for I-485 applications vary.
+The USCIS notifies applicants by email or physical mail when their applications have been processed.

-Following the two years of conditional permanent residency, the applicant may file an I-829 Petition to remove conditions.
-Upon approval of the I-829 by USCIS, the EB-5 investor obtains full permanent residency.
-The investor, spouse, and unmarried children under age 21 may then live and work in the United States permanently.
+Following the two years of conditional permanent residency, the applicant may file an I-829 petition to remove conditions.
+Upon approval of the I-829 by the USCIS, the EB-5 investor obtains full permanent residency.
+The investor, their spouse, and unmarried children under age 21 may then live and work in the United States permanently.